 So, one of the most prevalent and obvious reasons for your store’s low eCommerce conversion rate is that your deals aren’t visible or easy to find.
 You can’t expect a consumer to find the items they want to buy and then look for coupons afterward.
 Instead, they want to make a purchase right away, and they want it done quickly.

 Converting price-conscious customers can be done in two ways.

-One method is to use a promotional banner on your home page, a static bar banner across all of your sites, and a time-sensitive or exit-intent popup at checkout to make sure your coupons and discounts are visible.
-Hello Bar, OptinMonster, OptiMonk, and WooHoo are all excellent solutions for this.
+One method is to use a promotional banner on your home page, a static bar banner across all your sites, and a time-sensitive or exit-intent popup at checkout to ensure your coupons and discounts are visible.
+Hello Bar, OptinMonster, OptiMonk, and WooHoo are all excellent solutions.

 Gone are the days when high-resolution product photos were sufficient to convert all types of customers.
 Instead, the modern buyer expects your store to recognize their desire to make an educated purchase.

 When we say “informed,” we don’t just mean adding product photographs from every angle.
 It entails devoting sufficient time to crafting product descriptions that clearly explain why and how the product can (or should) be utilized and adding depth to product pictures.